openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Vehicles

-All providers should provide an endpoint that displays the current status of the fleet.
+All providers should provide an endpoint that displays the current status of a providers vehicles on the PROW.
+Only vehicles that are currently in available, unavailable, or reserved states should be returned in this payload.
 Data in this endpoint should reconcile with data from the status changes enpdoint.
+This data should be refreshed at most every 5 minutes.

 In addition to the standard [Provider payload wrapper](#response-format), responses from this endpoint should contain the last update timestamp and amount of time until the next update: